Lynn Goldman: Memberships

 Goldman has served on numerous national boards and expert committees including the Committee on Environmental Health of the American Academy of Pediatrics, the Centers for Disease Control Lead Poisoning Prevention Advisory Committee and the National Research Council.
 She also serves on the Food and Drug Administration's (FDA) Science Board and has served on different subcommittees.
 Goldman formerly served as chair of the board of the Children's Environmental Health Network.

 She is a member of the National Academy of Medicine (NAM), and serves on the Board of Governors of the National Academy of Sciences (NAS).
 Goldman also serves as a member of the National Academy of Medicine Council and of the Advisory Committee to the Director of the U.S. Center for Disease Control and Prevention.

 Works

 Goldman has published various scientific articles and written for blogs like The Hill.

 Awards and recognitions

-In 2009, Goldman received the 16th Annual Heinz Award with special focus on global change.
+In 2009, Goldman received the 16th Annual Heinz Award with a special focus on global change.
 She was also recognized as one of Maryland's Top 100 Women in the same year.

 Goldman received an honorary doctorate degree from the Swedish Örebro University and has also received different Alumni awards.

 In 2016, Goldman received the Walsh McDermott Award for distinguished service to the National Academy of Medicine, recognizing her more than 30-year-history of volunteering.

 In 2018, Goldman was nominated as a member of the Johns Hopkins Society of Scholars.